What is Ethanoic Acid?

 - Farmers sometimes spray acetic acid on livestock silage to fight fungal and bacterial growth.

-Learn more about the chemical behavior and importance of ethanoic acid with the expert faculties at Byju’s.
+Learn more about the chemical behaviour and importance of ethanoic acid with the expert faculties at BYJU’S.